 44. Make a Crystal Terrarium

 Maybe planting a whole garden isn’t for you, but crystal terrariums are a great way to bring color and magic into your space.
 All of my crystals are from Etsy, I have a list of the best ones here.

-You can use a decorate bowl, mug, pot, an empty candle jar, or a glass dish.
+You can use a decorative bowl, mug, pot, empty candle jar, or a glass dish.
 Fill it with pretty rocks, add some fake moss from a craft store, put a crystal or two in there and you’ve got instant high vibes in your home.

 45. Play on a Slip-n-Slide

 Put a slip-n-slide out on the lawn and get out the hose.
 It’s a great way to cool down and if you film it you might just get a moment worthy of America’s Funniest Videos.

 Sometimes you just want a light meal in the summer, and salads are a great way to do that.
 Try a new recipe and make your own dressing.

 Support your local farmers with a trip to the farmers market and get some fresh fruits and veggies for your smoothies and salads.